 The private mints who create these "collectible" Obama coins are also defacing State Quarters by colorizing them.
 Although many colorized State Quarters are made using the decal process, some of these Obama coins are being created by employing a somewhat higher-quality process - using multiple layers of a polymer-based ink, to coat the coins with a portrait of Obama.

-In one version being sold on TV, the Illinois State Quarter's portrait of George Washington is being replaced by one of Barack Obama.
+Marketers are selling one version on TV that uses the Illinois State Quarter's portrait of George Washington and replacing it with one of Barack Obama.
 The Illinois Quarter features a young Abraham Lincoln on the tails side of the coin, resulting in a coin with Obama on one side and Lincoln on the other.
 Now there's a combination to stir the emotions of any patriotic American!

 There is certainly nothing wrong with buying colorized Obama coins as souvenirs if you think they are attractive and worth the money.
-But buy them with realistic expectations, keeping in mind that millions of them might be being produced, and that they are not at all likely to increase in value over what you paid for them.
+But buy them with realistic expectations, keeping in mind that manufacturers produced millions of them and that they are not likely to increase in value.
 Just because Obama's election to the presidency is historic, that doesn't make every single collectible coin someone is hawking equally historic.

-The State Quarter Obama coins are selling for $9.95 on up to $14.95 for a version with Joe Biden and Obama together.
-The Quarter that the colorized design is printed on is worth $0.25 (assuming someone would accept it in commerce in its mutilated condition).
+The State Quarter Obama coins are selling for $3.95 on up to $9.95 for a version with Joe Biden and Obama together.
+The bottom line is that the Obama coin is still only worth twenty-five cents.

 U.S. Mint and PNG Warn Against Obama Coins

-A few weeks after I published this, both the U.S. Mint and the Professional Numismatists Guild (PNG) also issued warnings about Obama coins, cautioning that they should not be viewed as rare coins or an investment, but only as a souvenir item.
-You should also read the U.S. Mint's Obama coins consumer advisory.
+Both the U.S. Mint and the Professional Numismatists Guild (PNG) issued warnings about Obama coins, cautioning that the coins are not viewed as rare coins nor an investment, but only as a souvenir item.

 Official Obama Coins